satriawadhipurusa/Udacity-Azure-MLMD/nd00333_AZMLND_Operationalizing_Machine_Learning-Starter_Files/README.md

 # Operationalizing Machine Learning Pipeline

-This project aims to demonstrate on creating and publishing Pipeline using Azure Machine Learning Studio with Automated ML
+In this project we created a Pipeline of Automated Machine Learning that utilizes many features of Azure Machine Learning Studio and SDK

 ## Architectural Diagram